eaeoz/website/exampleSite/content/posts/beef.md

 * creates text box popup and letyou type and returns data which is typed from browser browser > hooked domain > prompt dialog
 ```

+##### Beef on Hyper-V

+on powershell

+`Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`

+To install the enhanced session mode, run the following command in a terminal inside the Kali OS

+`kali-tweaks`

+opens up a GUI dialog box

+Select Virtulization → configure.
+Once the installation is complete reboot your Kali OS.

+On your Hyper-V host make go to `Action → Hyper-V settings → Enhanced Session Mode Policy → Allow enhanced session mode.` Make sure the checkbox is ticked.

+While keeping your VM in shutdown mode, reboot your host OS.

+Once the host OS is up, start the guest Kali OS.
+Connect to it and you should be presented with a dialog box that allows you to go full screen.